karenbennis/Xy/README.md

 Despite the imbalance, we created various plots that looked at review text length, useful votes, cool votes, and funny votes to see if there were patterns that could be observed on the basis of star rating.

-We discovered immediately that there did not appear to be much variation between any star review (1, 2, 3, 4, or 5-stars) across all metrics.
+We discovered immediately that there did not appear to be much variation between any star review (1, 2, 3, 4, or 5-stars) across all metrics as shown in the plots below:

 ![](https://github.com/karenbennis/Xy/blob/master/Visuals/Facet.png)
 ![](https://github.com/karenbennis/Xy/blob/master/Visuals/Boxplot.png)